Main Event - The Home of Pay Per View TV

 Can I Get Main Event Without Foxtel?

 Yes!
 You can now watch and stream pay per view events via Main Event on Kayo.
 Some of the biggest combat sports bouts appear regularly on Main Event, a channel that was previously exclusive to Foxtel customers.
-You can get access to UFC, WWE, the upcoming big-ticket boxing bout between Mike Tyson and Roy Jones Jr on Sunday November 29th, as well as other special one-off events.
+You can get access to World Title Boxing, WWE, the upcoming big-ticket UFC bout between Dustin Poirier and Conor McGregor on Sunday, January 24th, as well as other special one-off events.

 With Kayo, it’s as simple as heading to their Main Event page and paying the one-off price for the event you want to watch; you then have access to that event for the entire length of time specified, as well as full access to all the rest of Kayo so you can get a taste of sports streaming done right!